lmb2/chatbots/README.md

 # Tensorflow intent-based Chatbot - Hope

 **Authors: Laura-Marie Behmenburg, Fabian van Treek**

+The Inspration for the Cahtbot was tanken by this [Video](https://www.youtube.com/watch?v=1lwddP0KUEg) and Links zu Websiten einfügen.
+These ideas were used as a basic structure and expanded and adapted with our own features.

 ## Installation
 Hier muss der Kram mit der File rein, auch wie man ein Conda umgebung anlegt?
 Das Python installiert sein muss, sollte ja doch klar sein.
 ### Requirements